fs-linguistics/Fachschaft-Planning/README.md

 - What an ide is
 - Download VS Code
 - Basic Commandline
+- Debugging examples

 #### Living topics
 - What studying is like
 - student life is like
+- What resources you have available
+- General tips for being in the major
+- Studying hacks